Requested By

 Slainte-Mhath

-Reviewed May 28, 2022 (edited December 9, 2022)A successful finish enriches the underlying spirit without masking its signature, something which was very well done in this Tobermory.
+Reviewed May 28, 2022 (edited June 22, 2024)A successful finish enriches the underlying spirit without masking its signature, something which was very well done in this Tobermory.
 On the nose, blackberries, red currants and grapefruit complement the coastal nature of the whisky.
 Black pepper, sea spray and green onions appear.
 Sweet and sour, gingery and slightly herbal, the taste demonstrates complexity and great balance.
 Re-emerging sweetness, hints of brine and some dry oak characterize the long and chocolaty finish.
-The Port notes are spot-on, this malt is engaging and highly recommended!
+The port notes are spot-on, this malt is engaging and highly recommended!
 RATING: 4.0/5.0 stars ≙ 88 pts → FIRST-CLASS130.0 EUR per Bottle